SAT Subject Test U.S. History: The Fight for Independence

-About 20 percent of the SAT II U.S. History exam covers the period from 1763 to 1800.
+About 20 percent of the SAT Subject Test in U.S. History covers the period from 1763 to 1800.
 The majority of exam questions from this time period focus on political and economic history.
 Social, intellectual, cultural, and foreign policy issues take a backseat to questions about power and money.
 Most likely, you'll see questions dealing with the American colonists' motivations for rebellion and the decisions the founding fathers made after the new nation gained independence.
 Remember, during this time period, the American colonies and the ensuing United States were still experiments.

 Throughout the revolutionary period, you see attempts by various people and groups to control and rebel.
 Some of these trial administrations worked, and some didn't.
 But the important point is that the American colonies ended up creating an entirely new and unprecedented system of government that continues to survive today.